Force workflow actions

 3. If required, add a comment.

-Note: The comment is always optional in this dialog, even if it is set as mandatory for the workflow transition.
+Note: The comment is always optional in this dialog, even if it is set as required for the workflow transition.

 4. Click Save.
 A message appears, indicating that the workflow transition is complete.

-The completed parallel transition is listed in the Transitions tab.
+The completed parallel transition is listed in the right side panel.

 Note: You can't view the details of a completed parallel transition that has been forced.